 Consistent with these objectives, we have put in place for each of the NEOs a consistent and reasonable approach to severance.
-In general, our current agreements provide each NEO with a multiple of the sum of their base salary and target incentive award under our STI/MTI Plan (two times for Mr. Thornberry and 1.5 times for all other NEOs) as well as a pro-rated target STI/MTI incentive award for the year of termination.
+In general, our current agreements provide for a multiple of the sum of the NEO's base salary and target incentive award under our STI Plan (two times for Mr. Thornberry and 1.5 times for all other NEOs) as well as a prorated target STI incentive award for the year of termination.
 Under these agreements, there is no accelerated or enhanced payment in the event of a change of control absent termination of employment and no gross-up for taxes.

-See "-Potential Payments upon Termination of Employment or Change of Control" below for a detailed discussion, including a quantification of, potential payments to the NEOs in connection with a termination event.
+See "Potential Payments upon Termination of Employment or Change of Control" below for a detailed discussion, including a quantification of, potential payments to the NEOs in connection with a termination event.